Cambodia hosts meeting on humanitarian assistance to Myanmar - NewsBreak

 Cambodia hosts meeting on humanitarian assistance to Myanmar

-PHNOM PENH, Cambodia (AP) — Officials from the Association of Southeast Asian Nations met Friday in Cambodia’s capital, Phnom Penh, in a new effort to organize humanitarian assistance for strife-torn Myanmar, a goal that critics feel falls short of addressing the causes of the crisis in the military-run nation.
+The Association of Southeast Asian Nations convened a meeting Friday in the Cambodian capital, Phnom Penh, in a fresh effort to organize humanitarian assistance for strife-torn Myanmar .

-The meeting, which some participants joined by video, was attended by high-level representatives from Myanmar and the other nine member states of ASEAN, its external partners, United Nations specialized agencies and other international organizations.
+The hybrid meeting, which some participants joined by video, is being attended by high-level representatives from Myanmar and the other nine member states of ASEAN, its external partners, United Nations specialized agencies and other international organizations.
 Cambodia is the current chair of ASEAN.

-No details of any agreements at the meeting were released.
-Cambodian Foreign Minister Prak Sokhonn, who is also ASEAN’s special envoy on Myanmar, said at a news conference that progress had been made, and wrote on his Facebook page that the meeting produced promising outcomes and directions.

-The meeting was part of an attempt to revive a five-point consensus on Myanmar reached by ASEAN in April last year.
-That consensus was reached in response to violence that swept Myanmar after the military in February 2021 seized power from the elected government of Aung San Suu Kyi and used lethal force to quash opposition to its takeover.
+The meeting is part of an attempt to revive a five-point consensus on Myanmar reached by ASEAN in April last year.
+The effort comes in response to violence that has swept Myanmar after the military in February 2021 seized power from the elected government of Aung San Suu Kyi and used lethal force to quash opposition to its takeover.

-Myanmar initially agreed to the consensus but then made scant effort to implement it.
-Its stonewalling led fellow ASEAN members to block Myanmar’s leaders since last October from attending major meetings of the regional grouping.
+Myanmar agreed to the consensus but has made scant effort to implement it.
+Its stonewalling led fellow ASEAN members to block Myanmar's leaders since last October from attending major meetings of the regional grouping.

 At the same time, armed resistance to military rule has increased to the extent that some U.N. experts say the country is now in a state of civil war.
 Myanmar’s military has launched large-scale operations, including air strikes in several areas of the country, generating large numbers of displaced people.